Spider in a dream on a silver thread at the center of a dewdrop-jeweled web

 She attacks.
 Or has already bitten.
 In this image something unexpected and painful — a blow from a direction you didn’t expect.

-Your Guardian speaks here, through the archetype of hidden manipulation — the part that signals: there is venom somewhere.
-The spider does not attack openly.
-It waits in the web — until the prey entangles itself.
+Your Guardian sends an unmistakable signal — there is venom somewhere.
 An aggressive spider is an image of manipulation, of a hidden threat, of a situation or relationship in which something “bites” you — imperceptibly, from behind.
-Sometimes this is passive aggression, invisible pressure.
-And sometimes — your own destructive thought patterns, biting from within.

 Whose venom?
 Where did the bite come from?